One of the most frequent questions asked by contractors is “what health-related expenses can I pay via my company?”

 Your company will also have to pay Employers’ National Insurance Contributions (NICs) at 13.8% on the value of these benefits.

-In other words, you will only escape paying personal tax on health-related benefits if the business itself benefits from paying for the expense.
+In other words, you will only escape paying personal tax on health-related benefits if the business benefits from paying the expense.

-For example, a business can legitimately pay for employees’ eye tests if they use computer equipment, but if it pays for your health insurance policy, you (and your company) will have to pay extra tax.
+For example, a business can legitimately pay for employees’ eye tests if they use computer equipment.
+Still, if it pays for your health insurance policy, you (and your company) will have to pay extra tax.

 Scroll down for HMRC manual references for further information.